Uniting Church in Australia - Canberra Central Parish

 Friends of Wesley Music

 The Wesley Music Foundation operates an active Friends of Wesley Music to raise funds through public events promoted by the Friends.
 Friends of Wesley Music receive regular information on future activities and are entitled to an additional discount on tickets to concerts and other music events organised or sponsored by the Foundation.
 They also have the opportunity to attend special events for Friends.
-An application form is included in this flyer .

 top of page